avila/mat2tex/README.md

-Pay attention to the `\begin{tabular}{ >{\qquad}l rr rr }` environment initialization. the `>{\qquad}l` part instructs the first column of the table to be aligned left but with a `\qquad` spacing in each row. the \rowgroupit command, however, makes each group title to negatively indented by _-1em_.
+Pay attention to the `\begin{tabular}{ >{\qquad}l rr rr }` environment initialization. the `>{\qquad}l` part instructs the first column of the table to be aligned left but with a `\qquad` spacing in each row. the \rowgroupemph command, however, makes each group title to negatively indented by _-1em_.
 Adapt it to your liking or disliking.